 Whether you’ve been trialing meds and getting nowhere, or feel like you are not connecting with your physician, it’s time to re-evaluate.
 Is your doctor only spending 15 minutes with you and doing most of the talking?
 Or do you feel like you do all the talking, showing them the notes of your migraine days and symptoms, without much response.
 If you don’t feel like you’re getting anywhere with the doctor you are seeing after at least 2 months (or earlier), it’s time to start the search.
 Sometimes doctors reach the limit of their expertise when it comes to vestibular disorders and sadly they will not be the first to admit it.

 It’s important to be open minded in this search.
 There are some great ENT’s that know more about vestibular migraine than neurologists.
 There are neurologists that are better than ENT’s.
 There’s actually a doctor who specializes in vestibular disorders called a NeuroTologist.
 If one isn’t available in your area, call offices to see if that particular neurologist or ENT is experienced with vestibular disorders like vestibular migraine.

-Feel free to reach out to me, to VeDA, or even post in Migraine Strong or the Vestibular Disorders Support Group if you need help locating a new doctor.
+Feel free to reach out to me, to VeDA if you need help locating a new doctor.